nais/cli/README.md

-Aiven Kafka Debug Command to apply a `aivenApplication` and extract its credentials. `avien` command will apply an [Protected](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace=`team`.
+Aiven Kafka Debug Command to apply a `aivenApplication` and extract its credentials. `avien` command will apply an [Protected](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace.
 This will give access to personal but time limited credential.
 These credentials can be used to debug an Aiven hosted kafka topic. `aiven get` command extracts the fresh `aivenApplication` credentials and puts them in `current` folder.
 The applied `aivenApplication` has a default `expireAt` and is set to 1 day.